Skip to main content

 Guilty By Association?

-You may think that your child is acting out during his or her birthday party because of the sweet snacks being consumed, but actually your child may be wired up because of the excitement of playing games and being with friends.
+You may think your child is acting out during their birthday party because of the sweet snacks being eaten, but your child may be wired because of the excitement of playing games and being with friends.
 Experts say you should take stock of your child's environment before blaming sweets for hyperactivity or bad behavior.
-Some studies even suggest that sugar may actually have a calming effect because it produces a chemical called serotonin which contributes to a feeling of well-being.

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.